 CESRT is a locally organised team of international volunteers dedicated to providing support for both refugees and for local people on Chios.

 The story of CESRT started in the autumn of 2015 at Megas Limnionas when local hotel (Sun Rooms) owner Toula Kitromilidi heard the cries of children on the nearby beach.
 A boatload of refugees had landed outside her home.
 She brought the people to her rooms and provided clothes, food, water as well as shelter.
-She later made a facebook post about it and met through it two people: Caspar Thomale and Eleni Boubousis.
+She later made a facebook post about it and through it met two people: Caspar Thomale and Eleni Boubousis.
 Caspar Thomale set up a meeting of local groups who were helping boats to land.
 At the meeting Toula took on the role of a contact person.
-A week later Eleni Boubousis, set up a facebook page for the team, further opened the door to recruitment of international volunteers and donors.
+A week later Eleni Boubousis set up a Facebook page for the team further opening the door to recruitment of international volunteers and donors.

-After two months Toula took the decision to establish CESRT, the Chios Eastern Shore Response Team.
-A facebook page was set up and volunteers continued to arrive.
+After two months Toula made the decision to establish CESRT, the Chios Eastern Shore Response Team.
+A Facebook page was set up and volunteers continued to arrive.
 From early on Toula expressed her interest that decisions should be shared, and the group operated by consensus.
-In these days before March 2016, arriving refugees were simply registered and sent on to Athens, and from there to other countries in Europe.
+In the days before March 2016, arriving refugees were simply registered and sent on to Athens, and from there to other countries in Europe.

 During the winter of 2015-2016, boats arrived in numbers not seen since.
 There could be as many as 20 boats in a 24-hour period.
 (The highest number in a day was 32 boats.)
 Volunteers worked 4-hour shifts, patrolling the coast and maintaining a lookout for boats.
 The warehouse was the basement of Sun Rooms, from which CESRT provided supplies not only for our team but also for four other local teams.
 Wet clothes left on the beaches by asylum seekers were collected, dried across the lane from Sun Rooms upstairs in an open-air floor, washed at the ‘Laundry House’, and then dried again in the drying space.
 These clothes were then sorted into ‘carstock’ and used to help at new landings.